When we say that sailing holidays are for everyone, we really do mean it.

 What else should I budget for?

-Please note that meals, fuel and mooring fees need to be covered by the charterer.
+Please kindly note that provisioning, fuel, water and mooring fees need to be covered by the charterer.

-The cost for there varies from destination to destination, so please ask your charter broker to assist with the approximate calculation.
+The cost varies from destination to destination, so feel free to ask your charter broker to assist with the approximate calculation.